Yecats/dotGAME/README.md

 ### .GAME has merged with [Level Up](https://channel9.msdn.com/Shows/Level-Up) on Channel 9!
-Moving forward, new tutorial episode artifacts will be posted on the [Level Up Repository](https://github.com/staceyhaffner/LevelUp) to avoid confusion.
+Moving forward, new tutorial episode artifacts will be posted on the [Level Up Repository](https://github.com/staceyhaffner/LevelUp).

 # .GAME